Marcelosmbrrr/devops/README.md

 ### Grafana - data visualization

-Grafana is a data analysis and visualization platform that allows you to create interactive and customizable dashboards.
+Grafana is a data analysis and visualization platform that allows you to create <a href="https://grafana.com/grafana/dashboards/" target="_blank">interactive and customizable dashboards</a>.
 It integrates with multiple data sources, including Prometheus, to provide rich visualizations and insights into the metrics collected.

 ## Amazon AWS